opendocsg/slw-judgments-backfill/2016_SGHC_81/report.md

 **The law on a submission of no case to answer**

-15     It is settled law that a submission of no case to answer will succeed if the plaintiff’s evidence, taken at face value, does not establish a case in law, or if the evidence led by the plaintiff is so unsatisfactory or unreliable that it has not discharged its burden of proof: see _Bansal Hemant Govindprasad v Central Bank of India_ [2003] 2 SLR(R) 33 (“ _Bansal_ ”) and _Lena Leowardi v Yeap Cheen Soo_ [2015] 1 SLR 581 (“ _Lena Leowardi_ ”) at [23].
+15     It is settled law that a submission of no case to answer will succeed if the plaintiff’s evidence, taken at face value, does not establish a case in law, or if the evidence led by the plaintiff is so unsatisfactory or unreliable that it has not discharged its burden of proof: see _Bansal Hemant Govindprasad v Central Bank of India_ <span class="citation">[2003] 2 SLR(R) 33</span> (“ _Bansal_ ”) and _Lena Leowardi v Yeap Cheen Soo_ <span class="citation">[2015] 1 SLR 581</span> (“ _Lena Leowardi_ ”) at [23].

 16     Three implications flow from a submission of no case to answer ( _Lena Leowardi_ at [24]):